theQRL/docs.theqrl.org/_docs/developers/ots.md

 ---

-##### OTS Key Index

-When you create a new wallet you create an XMSS tree, which is comprised of many signatures to make a signature scheme.
+When you create a new wallet you create an XMSS tree, which is comprised of many public-private keypairs below a merkle tree to make a signature scheme.
 Every signature is referenced as your OTS index or *One Time Signature* key index.

+> One-time signatures (OTS) are called one-time, because the accom- panying security reductions only guarantee security under single-message attacks.
+{: .info}

+The first post-quantum signature schemes considered for standardization are hash-based Merkle Signature Schemes [13,9].
+These schemes form the most confidence-inspiring post-quantum solution for digital signatures as their security only relies on some mild assumptions about properties of cryptographic hash-functions.

-*The OTS key index is limited.* Once this index is used you will no longer be able to sign transactions.
+The QRL blockchain will reject any duplicated OTS key use automaticlaly.
+This is done by design. *The OTS key index is limited.* Once this index is used you will no longer be able to sign transactions.
 This can not be stressed enough!

 > IF you use all of your OTS Key Index's with funds in the wallet, these funds will be lost.
 {: .danger}